benwaar/ai-research/README.md

 This repository explores how **AI** and **automation** can improve the **developer experience**, software quality, and delivery efficiency — with a focus on **secure, human-in-the-loop workflows**.

-I develop **reusable processes**, **prompt frameworks**, and **automation pipelines** that integrate AI into everyday engineering tasks such as testing, dependency management, documentation, and workflow automation.
+I am developing **reusable processes**, **prompt frameworks**, and **automation pipelines** that integrate AI into everyday engineering tasks such as testing, dependency management, documentation, and workflow automation.

 > _“Exploring how AI can enhance developer experience — from intelligent automation and testing to human-in-the-loop and agentic engineering systems.”_